top of page

 Elizabeth Clay

 Let's start with Elizabeth.
-Elizabeth is 65 and approaching retirement, looking to finish work next year and has the following assets, along with a full state pension.
+Elizabeth is 65 and plans to retire next year, holding the following assets, in addition to a full state pension.

 Voyant: Balance sheet for Elizabeth

-Like yesterday, we assume that spending increases at 1% less than inflation each year, and in these scenarios, we won't make an allowance for care fees.
+As we did yesterday (iteration two onwards), we assume that Elizabeth's spending increases by 1% less than inflation each year, starting at £31,700 per annum.
+For this analysis, we won't make an allowance for care fees.
+Elizabeth's Voyant cashflow shows a successful outcome with no red bars (shortfall).

 Voyant: Cashflow for Elizabeth

-In Timeline, we assume a 70% equity portfolio (with the same allocation as Mike and Jenny - scenario #6) with total fees of 1.5% annually.
+In Timeline, we assume a 70% equity portfolio (with the same allocation as Mike and Jenny, iteration #6), with total annual fees of 1.5%.
 Timeline shows Elizabeth has a good chance of retirement success, with the plan succeeding in 90% of historical scenarios.

 Timeline: The plan is successful in 90% of historical scenarios

-Furthermore, the worst case has the money running out in Elizabeth's mid-80s - realistically, slight adjustments to expenditure should she experience a poor outcome in early retirement would push this back several years.
+Furthermore, the worst-case scenario has the money running out in Elizabeth's early 80s; realistically, slight adjustments to expenditure, should she experience a poor outcome in early retirement, would push this back several years.

 Timeline: Worst and median case historical outcomes

-The chance of both a poor series of market returns AND outlasting the retirement pot is minimal!
+The chance of both a poor series of market returns (risk of running out of money) AND outlasting the retirement pot (chance of survival) is minimal!

 Timeline: Chance of money running out while still being alive.